OuterCorner/OpenSSL/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE).

+Note the underlying OpenSSL library [LICENSE](https://github.com/openssl/openssl/blob/master/LICENSE) still applies when using this project.

 ## Acknowledgments